ForgetTheCat/Dying-Light-Music-mod-WSA-/README.md

 INSTALLATION

-To install - Just throw all files to main game directory and accept replacement!
-Please, Enjoy!
+To install - Unpack Sound archives to ...\DyingLight\DW\Data folder and replace old ones;
+Data3.pak with script files need to be in ...\DyingLight\DW

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------